UBC-MDS/programming-in-python-for-data-science/chapters/en/slides/module8/module8_05.md

 ---

-`np.linspace()` will produce a an array containing the number of elements specified by the 3rd argument’s value, containing values between the first 2 arguments values.
-Example: 20, equally spaced values from 1 to 5:
+`np.linspace()` will produce an array containing the number of elements specified by the 3rd argument’s value, containing values between the first 2 arguments values.
+Example: 20, equally spaced values from 1 to
+5:

 ``` python
 np.linspace(1,5,20)